 - Kristina Killgrove, over at Powered by Osteons, has a series of posts on her attempts to integrate 3D printing with teaching human osteology, check it out here.

-- The frankly amazing news of Netherlands surgeons who were able to produce a 3D model of a patient’s cranium which was successfully implanted, more information can be found here, although there has been a lack of evidence for this procedure in other mainstream or medical publications.
+- The frankly amazing news of the Netherlands surgeons who were able to produce a 3D model of a patient’s cranium which was then successfully implanted can be found here, although there has been a lack of evidence for this procedure in other mainstream or medical publications.